 Nina L’Elixir is the latest addition to Nina Ricci’s portfolio of fragrances.
-A re-interpretation of the Nina Eau de Toilette, the new fragrance retains the sophistication and femininity of Nina Ricci perfumes with a hint of spontaneity.
+The new fragrance is a re-interpretation of the Nina Eau de Toilette and retains the sophistication and femininity of Nina Ricci perfumes.

 The jewel-like bottle is just like the apple-shaped crystal bottle of the Nina perfume launched in 2006, which drew its inspiration from the famous ‘Fille D’Eve’ bottle created by Robert Ricci and Marc Lalique in 1952.
 The butterfly leaves featured on the 1950’s version of the bottle have now transformed into gold leaves.

-To represent this fragrance for modern women everywhere, Nina Ricci has chosen a young British singer, Florrie, for an innovative campaign with a setting similar to a musical tale.
+To represent this fragrance for modern women everywhere, Nina Ricci chose singer Florrie, for an innovative campaign with a setting similar to a musical tale.
 Florrie sings Sunday Girl (a hit by the punk group, Blondie) as she takes on the part of a Nina Ricci Princess in search of the new L’Elixir.

 Nina L’Elixir is available in Eau de Parfum Spray starting October 2010 at select department and drug stores in Canada (The Bay, Sears, Shoppers Drug Mart, Murale, Jean Coutu, London Drugs, Mills Brothers and Specialty Retailers).